dsblank/st_tools/README.md

 ### Advanced usage

-With this method, you can have different sets of session states based on the value of the "main_key" value.
+With this method, you can have different sets of session states based on the main_key's associated value.

 ```python
 import streamlit as st